-In November 2022 the US National Academies of Sciences, Engineering, and Medicine (NASEM) published a new report, Operationalizing Sustainable Development to Benefit People and the Planet.
-14 Chapter 5 highlights two major case studies that NASEM's distinguished international expert committee considered to be important examples of sustainable urban development.
+In November 2022 the US National Academies of Sciences, Engineering, and Medicine (NASEM) published a new report, Operationalizing Sustainable Development to Benefit People and the Planet.14 Chapter 5 highlights two major case studies that NASEM's distinguished international expert committee considered to be important examples of sustainable urban development.
 The case study for the Global North is about Copenhagen, Denmark.
-The case study for the Global South is about Porto Alegre, Brazil, focusing on ZISPOA.
-15
+The case study for the Global South is about Porto Alegre, Brazil, focusing on ZISPOA.15

-BOX 5-2 Global South: Porto Alegre, Brazil Generating sustainable prosperity and quality of life for urban residents requires a new development paradigm, stated Marc Weiss, chairman and CEO of Global Urban Development (GUD), but "lear and inertia get in the way."
+BOX 5-2 Global South: Porto Alegre, Brazil

+Generating sustainable prosperity and quality of life for urban residents requires a new development paradigm, stated Marc Weiss, chairman and CEO of Global Urban Development (GUD), but "sear and inertia get in the way."
 A solution: "We need to replace economic fear with economic hope."
-GUD was founded in 2001 with a 30-year stategy to enable people to thrive in peace with each other and with nature through sustainable innovation and inclusive prosperity.
-Porto Alegre Sustainable Innovation Zone (ZISPOA) GUD has been involved in a World Bank-funded strategy for the southern Brazilian state of Rio Grande do Sul.
-To keep people actively engaged at the local level and over the long term, the strategy employs Sustainable Innovation Zones that combine six elements: (1) innovation and technology, (2) entrepreneurship and startups, (3) sustainability and resource efficiency, (4) creativity and collaboration, (5) participatory community management, and (6) business-friendly environment (Weiss, 2019).
+GUD was founded in 2001 with a 30-year strategy to enable people to thrive in pace with each other and with nature through sustainable innovation and inclusive prosperity.

+Porto Alegre Sustainable Innovation Zone (ZISPOA) GUD has been involved in a World Bank-funded strategy for the southern

+GUD has been involved in a World Bank-tunded strategy for the southern Brazilian state of Rio Grande do Sul.
+To keep people actively engaged at the local level and over the long term, the strategy employs Sustainable innovation Zones: that combine six elements: (1) innovation and technology, (2) entrepreneurship and startups, (3) sustainability and resource efficiency, (4) creativity and collaboration, (5) participatory community management, and (8) business-friendly environment (Weiss, 2019).